andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 On older versions (<11) of PostgreSQL, use a third-party tool like [pg_repack](https://reorg.github.io/pg_repack/) to rebuild your indexes online.

-Another index bloat query to use is [Database Soup: New Finding Unused Indexes Query](http://www.databasesoup.com/2014/05/new-finding-unused-indexes-query.html).
+Another index bloat query to use is [Database Soup: New Finding Unused Indexes Query](http://www.databasesoup.com/2014/05/new-finding-unused-indexes-query.html) which displays a great variety of Index information.

+There may be seldom used Indexes that don't help much that you may wish to remove as well.

 Besides removing unused indexes, our team gradually rebuilt all indexes with very high estimated bloat.

 To help things on a going forward basis, we also looked to add more resources to Autovacuum for the heavily updated tables to reduce accumulation of excessive bloat.

-By focusing on Indexes, we evaluated unused indexes, duplicates, and overlaps in column definition.

 The end result was a much cleaner set of indexes that more accurately reflected current queries and were free of excessive bloat.